ganlab/MMNET/README.md

       --windows_chr   # the number of chromosomes in a window
   ```

-​	Although we provide recommended [parameter settings](save/parameter_to_train_MMNet.md), considering differences in hardware, users are advised to carefully determine these parameters based on error variations during training.
+​	Although we provide recommended [parameter settings](save/parameter_to_train_MMNet.md), considering differences in hardware, users are advised to carefully determine these parameters based on loss during training.

 ​	**Tips:** Different stride parameter values, when combined with different Genotype files, result in varying data dimensions.
 Please adjust the parameters in the upper branch of the VE module `(models/*/ve_embedding.py)` according to the actual situation.